MicrosoftDocs/fabric-docs/docs/onelake/onelake-disaster-recovery.md

 You can enable or disable BCDR (Business Continuity and Disaster Recovery) for a specific capacity through the Capacity Admin Portal.
 If your capacity has BCDR activated, your data is duplicated and stored in two different geographic regions, making it geo-redundant.
 The choice of the secondary region is determined by Azure's standard region pairings and can't be modified.

 If a disaster makes the primary region unrecoverable, OneLake may initiate a regional failover.
-Once the failover has completed, you can use OneLake's APIs through the [global endpoint](onelake-access-api.md) to access your data in the secondary region.
-Data replication to the secondary region is asynchronous, so any data not copied during the disaster will be lost.
+Once the failover completes, you can use OneLake's APIs through the [global endpoint](onelake-access-api.md) to access your data in the secondary region.
+Data replication to the secondary region is asynchronous, so any data not copied during the disaster is lost.
 After a failover, the new primary data center will have local redundancy only.

 For a comprehensive understanding of the end-to-end experience, see the Fabric BCDR documentation.

 # Soft delete for OneLake files

-OneLake soft delete protects individual files from accidental deletion by retaining files for a default retention period before it is permanently deleted.
-Currently the default is 28 days, but it is subject to change.
+OneLake soft delete protects individual files from accidental deletion by retaining files for a default retention period before it's permanently deleted.
+Currently the default is 28 days, but it's subject to change.
 You can request the retention period to be changed on a specific workspace by contacting [Fabric support](https://learn.microsoft.com/power-bi/support/service-support-options.
 All soft-deleted data is billed at the same rate as active data.
 You won't be charged for data that is permanently deleted after the retention period elapses.

-In the event of an emergency, OneLake will make a best-effort attempt to restore soft-deleted data.
+In the event of an emergency, OneLake makes a best-effort attempt to restore soft-deleted data.
 You can request this by contacting Fabric support [Fabric support](https://learn.microsoft.com/power-bi/support/service-support-options).

 ## Related content